ad-si/RosettaGit/content/tasks/bitmap.md

 my ($red, $green, $blue, $alpha) = $img->query_pixel(40,40);
 undef $img;

-# another way of creating a canvas with a bg colour (or from
+# another way of creating a canvas with a bg color (or from
 # an existing "raw" data)
 my $col = pack("CCCC", 255, 255, 0, 0); # a, r, g, b
 my $img = Image::Imlib2->new_using_data(200, 200, $col x (200 * 200));